-Responsible Alpha's Organizational Profile and Reporting Practices Disclosure Reporting 2-1 Organizational details Responsible Alpha is a privately owned C-Corporation, incorporated in 2022 as a Public Benefit Corporation registered in Delaware, United States.
+Responsible Alpha's Organizational Profile and Reporting Practices Disclosure Reporting 2-1 Organizational details Incorporated in 2022, Responsible Alpha is a Delaware registered Public Benefit Corporation proudly owned by its staff, advisors, and board members.
 The corporation is domiciled in Virginia, United States.
 Its file number with the state of Delaware is 6565152.
 2-2 Entities included in the consolidated financial statements Responsible Alpha is a single entity and has no other entities its organizational structure.
-2-3 Reporting period, frequency and contact point Responsible Alpha's first reporting period is from January 25th 2022 to December 31st 2022.
+2-3 Reporting period, frequency and contact point Responsible Alpha's second reporting period is from January 1, 2023 to December 31, 2023.
 Responsible Alpha reports every year in line with its financial reporting.
-This GRI index has been published on October 25, 2023 on Responsible Alpha's website.
-Contact person: Gabriel Thoumi, CFA, FRM, Certified Ecologist, CEO & Founder, gthoumi@responsiblealpha.com .
+This GRI index has been published on July 25, 2024 on Responsible Alpha's website.
+Contact person: Gabriel Thoumi, CFA, FRM, Certified Ecologist, President & CEO, gthoumi@responsiblealpha.com .
 2-4 Restatements of information Responsible Alpha, Inc. has had no restatements during this reporting period.
-This is Responsible Alpha's first GRI report.
+This is Responsible Alpha's second GRI report.
 2-5 External assurance Gabriel Thoumi, CFA, FRM, CEO and Founder of Responsible Alpha, Inc. has reviewed this sustainability report assuring its accordance with GRI.
-The report is co-written by Sandrine Ramboux, CFA, a GRI certified sustainability professional and Advisor, Responsible Alpha; Michael Baturin, Communications Assistant, Responsible Alpha; and edited by TJ Daigler, CMO, Responsible Alpha and Taylor Hodge, EJ and Media Analyst, Responsible Alpha.
+The report is co-written by Ian Sylcox and Erik Reyes, Responsible Alpha, Inc. All Responsible Alpha staff, advisors, and board members had an opportunity to review the report before publication.
+The report solely represents the views of the content creators listed above.
 Together, they are mentioned hereafter as the "GRI team".

+Responsible Alpha's Activities and Workers

+Disclosure Reporting

-Responsible Alpha's Activities and Workers Disclosure Reporting Disclosure 2-6 Activities, brands, products, and services Reporting Responsible Alpha works in the following sectors: SICS Code: 8741 - ESG Advisory Services.
+2-6 Activities, brands, products, and services Responsible Alpha works in the following sectors: SICS Code: 8741 - ESG Advisory Services.
 SICS Code: 8742 - Climate Change Consulting Services.
 SICS Code: 8743 - Environmental Consulting Services.
-SICS Code: 8743 - Environmental Consulting Services.
-Responsible Alpha's first year of operations was in 2022.
+Responsible Alpha's second year of operations was in 2023.
 The corporation had ten+ client engagements.
-Responsible Alpha had three categories of services in 2022.
-Consulting: 35% of contracts.
-Assessment and review: 15% of contracts. • ESG Transition Strategies. • Executive Leadership Coaching. • Supply Chain Analytics & Review. • Specialized Technical Assistance to or limate Risk Advisory.
-International Financial Institutions & Financial Accounting / ESG Review.
-Governments. • ESG Regulatory Risk Assessment. • Market and Policy Analysis. • Impact Investing. • Impact Investing. • Impact Investing. • ESG Regulatory Risk Assessment.
-As per end 2022, an activities were conducted for clients based in North America.
-In 2022, Responsible Alpha's main types of clients were: International financial institutions such as the Inter-American Development Bank, and others.
-Non-profit organizations such as The Pan American Development Foundation, Ocean Conservancy, and others.
-Foundations such as the Walton Family Foundation, and others.
-Corporations such as Nestlé, MENNTA Energy Services, and others.
-Data Services providers like D.A.T.A., Verra, and others.
-Investors such as three anonymous funds, and others.
+Responsible Alpha had two categories of services in 2023.
+Sustainable Finance: 40% Financial Structuring & Advisory Services Green, Social & Sustainability Bonds Advisory Climate Risk Modeling Environmental Markets Project Development Investor Relations Strategies Market Intelligence, Research & Analysis As per end 2023, all activities were conducted for clients based in North America.
+In 2023, Responsible Alpha's main types of clients were: International financial institutions such as EDF, The Pan American Development Bank, and others.
+Non-profit organizations such as EDF, The Pan American Development Foundation, and others.
+Data services providers like D.A.T.A., Changeblock, and others.
 Responsible Alpha does not have any upstream or downstream entities.
-Responsible Alpha's sole business is supporting its clients.
+Responsible Alpha's sole business is supporting its

+clients.